Fully Online Master's Degree Programs in Health Informatics (MSHI)

 The program consists of 42 credit-hours.
 The coursework includes topics such as organizational behavior in health systems, managerial epidemiology, health informatics, health systems and delivery, legal and ethical issues for health professionals, quantitative methods in healthcare management, and health data analytics.

 Students are trained to improve the efficiency, innovation, security, and effectiveness of information technology.
 They also dive deep into statistical literacy, upcoming information systems, and project management.
-The skills and knowledge they gain in this program can ensure they land lucrative career opportunities in the field of healthcare.
+The skills and knowledge they gain in this program can help them land lucrative career opportunities in healthcare.

 • Location: Lynchburg, Virginia